 ARTICLE 19 Dissolution - Liquidation

-In the event of voluntary, statutory or involuntary dissolution of the Association, the Extraordinary General Meeting must appoint one or more liquidators who shall have the widest powers to get in the assets and pay the debts including payment of any existing contributions by contributories or their heirs or successors if known.
+In the event of voluntary, statutory or involuntary dissolution of the Association, an Extraordinary General Meeting must appoint one or more liquidators who shall have the widest powers to get in the assets and pay the debts including payment of any existing contributions by contributories or their heirs or successors if known.

-ARTICLE 20 Rules
+ARTICLE 20 Internal Rules of Procedure

 ARTICLE 21 Formalities